 Port Macquarie-Hastings Council adopted its first Local Strategic Planning Statement (LSPS) “Shaping Our Future 2040” on 30 September 2020.

-The LSPS is published on the NSW Planning Portal, and it is consistent with the Environmental Planning and Assessment Act 1979 and associated Regulation.
+Read the plan here22MB pdf(PDF, 22MB), it is consistent with the Environmental Planning and Assessment Act 1979 and associated Regulation.

 “Shaping Our Future 2040” is the core strategic land-use planning document for the whole of Port Macquarie-Hastings Local Government Area (LGA).
 It outlines the 20-Year vision for land-use planning in our local area and sets the direction for our community’s environmental, social, and economic land-use needs.